-In this article, we will outline what a work order is, explain the difference between “work order” and “work request”, and demonstrate how fleet managers can optimize their work orders with software.
+This article will outline what a work order is, explain the difference between “work order” and “work request,” and demonstrate how fleet managers can optimize their work orders with software.
 Finally, we provide tips on optimizing your company’s work orders with software.

 What is a Work Order?

-Work orders may include information on the job’s scope, who authorized it, who it’s assigned to, or what result is expected.
+Work orders may include information on the job’s scope, who authorized it, the assigned technician, or expected results.
 These orders are integral to a fleet’s maintenance operation.

 Work orders assist technicians and maintenance managers in prioritizing, organizing, assigning, completing, and tracking key jobs.
-Once completed, work orders help fleet managers capture vital information that can be used to improve efficiencies.
+Once completed, work orders help fleet managers capture vital information that is useful to improve efficiencies.

 Know the Difference: “Work Order” vs. “Work Request”

-Be mindful of the difference between “work order” and “work request”.
-Although they sound similar they are distinct entities.
-A work request is utilized by non-maintenance personnel to alert the maintenance team of a task.
-While work order forms are used within the maintenance department.
+Be mindful of the difference between “work order” and “work request.”
+Although they sound similar, they are distinct entities.
+Non-maintenance personnel may use a work request to alert the maintenance team of a task.
+In contrast, technicians use work order forms within the maintenance department.

 For example, a driver might submit a work request when his or her vehicle needs a repair.
-The work request would be reviewed by a maintenance manager who would schedule the task, add any necessary extra information, and then assign it to a technician.
+A maintenance manager would review the work request, schedule the task, add any necessary extra information, and then assign it to a technician.
 At this point, the work request becomes a work order.
 Maintenance managers generally use a work order template to draft up work orders.

 How to Optimize Work Orders with Software

 Many fleets across the United States are still using paper to fill out work orders.
-Switching to digital work orders is the number one way for fleet managers to optimize work orders in their company.
+Switching to digital work orders is the number one way for fleet managers to optimize their company’s work orders.

 There are many downsides to paper work orders.
-They lack a system of record, can be easily lost or damaged, and are sometimes illegible to read.
+They lack a record system, can be easily lost or damaged, and are sometimes made impossible to read.

-Luckily for fleet managers, vehicle work order software keeps things optimized by analyzing the operating costs of vehicles and tracking service work (down to the line item).
+Luckily for fleet managers, vehicle work order software keeps things optimized by analyzing vehicles’ operating costs and tracking service work (down to the line item).
 Vehicle work order software helps fleet managers to plan, schedule, and execute maintenance from start to finish.

-Managing maintenance in one centralized software tool can assist with automating processes that will maximize your fleet’s efficiency.
-Automating vehicle maintenance saves time and money and lets managers focus on more important jobs.
+Managing maintenance in one centralized software tool can help automate processes that will maximize your fleet’s efficiency.
+Automating vehicle maintenance saves time and money, and lets managers focus on more important jobs.